EMSTrack/certbot/README.md

 and the file `server-ca.crt` as a certification authority certificate.

-The certificates and certificate authority paasswords can be set as args `PASSWORD` and `CA_PASSWORD`.
+The certificates and certificate authority paasswords can be set as environment variables `PASSWORD` and `CA_PASSWORD`.